json420/degu/doc/degu.rst

     :class:`EmbeddedServer` instance is garbage collected, and can likewise be explicitly terminated by calling :meth:`EmbeddedServer.terminate()`.

-    This class is aimed at unit testing, illustrative documentation, and experimenting with the Degu API.
-However, it's not the recommended way to start an embedded :class:`degu.server.Server` within a production application.

-    For the production equivalent, please see :class:`degu.EmbeddedServer`.

     .. attribute:: address

         The bound server address as returned by `socket.socket.getsockname()`_.